nodeshake/NLP-POSPair-Refined/README.md

 ```
 1. pip install POSPair
 ```
-Follow the instruction on [ho
+Follow the instruction on [how to install and run Stanford CoreNLP server](http://sta